- Authentic winter experience 200km above the Arctic Circle

 These optional extras must be booked in advance but are paid for locally on arrival:

 - Snowmobile tour: An option for activity on Day 4 of the standard itinerary.
 Uses shared snowmobiles one per two persons, approx. duration 2.5 hours, total distance around 30km.
 Note that full driving licence is required for person(s) driving.
-Price €166/person.
+Price for winter 2019/20 €166/person.
+Price for winter 2020/21 TBC.

 - Snowshoes or cross country ski equipment: For self-guided activities outside standard itinerary (equipment is provided for the guided tours included in the itinerary).
 Price for snowshoes €14/day or €70/week.
 Price for cross country ski equipment €20/day or €100/week.
 Both "forest" and "proper" cross country skis are available - please specify on booking.